María Antonieta de las Nieves: Personal life

 In November 2021, it was announced that de las Nieves and her character of La Chilindrina would be included in the Guinness World Records for being the actress "portraying the same role for the longest time (1971–2020)."

 On 29 December 2021, de las Nieves tested positive for COVID-19.
 She announced it on social media, adding that she was experiencing mild symptoms.

+De las Nieves has said that she suffers from fibromyalgia.